KornelJahn/truenas-core-tailscale-jail/README.md

 This guide is based upon the great [how-to][AndrewShumateHowTo] by *AndrewShumate* on installing Tailscale in a TrueNAS Core jail.
 At the end, he recommends to turn the Tailscale client in the jail into a subnet router via the `--advertise-routes` command-line option.
 This guide, however, takes a different approach by **not** activating the subnet router functionality Tailscale itself, but turns the jail itself into a router using `ipfw`.

-Please note, however, that there are also counter-opinions in the community on relying on an `ipfw`-based solution, see e.g. the [comment][sretallaNginxConfig] by *sretalla*.
-Indeed, `ipfw` is difficult to setup right; I myself have struggled with it quite a lot, both due to my lack of experience and the errors I encountered while trying to set up `ipfw` NAT.
-However, once it works, it seems a clean solution (for both directions) at the level where this problem should probably be handled.
+Setting up a functioning `ipfw`-based solution has proven to be difficult, partially due to my own lack of experience and also due to the [issues](#ipfw-issues) I have encountered.
+However, it seems to solve access in both directions at the level where this problem should probably be handled.

-An alternative (partial) solution would be using a [reverse proxy](sretallaIdea) such as `nginx` (see [example here][sretallaNginxConfig]), which could replace port forwarding in the tailnet-to-host direction.
+An alternative (partial) solution would be using a [reverse proxy][sretallaIdea] such as `nginx`, which could replace port forwarding in the tailnet-to-host direction.
 A crude implementation of this concept is also provided by the script `setup-reverse-proxy.sh`.

 The solution contained in this repo is meant to be temporary until an official Tailscale System Service or Plugin is introduced.
 Please support the [Jira ticket][JiraTicket] gathering interest for a Tailscale System Service in TrueNAS Core!